ansys/pyansys-sound/doc/source/getting_started.rst

 Compatibility
 """""""""""""

-The following table shows which ``ansys-dpf-sound`` version is compatible with which server version (Ansys version).
+The following table shows which ``ansys-sound-core`` version is compatible with which server version (Ansys version).
 See :ref:`Get DPF Sound Prerelease` to get the pre-releases.
 By default, the DPF server is started from the latest Ansys installer.

 .. list-table::